gymgle/showip/README.md

-# showip
+# Show IP

-An extentsion to show the IP address of the current website
+Show IPv4 & IPv6 addresses of the current webpage without doing external requests to a home server.